PAIR-code/knowyourdata/website/src/faqs.md

 f-title: "Can I run Know Your Data on my own data?",
 f-copy: "

 Not yet.
-For now, we’re only serving Know Your Data for image-based TensorFlow datasets.
+For now, we’re only serving Know Your Data for image-based datasets supported by the TensorFlow Datasets API.
 " %}

 {% include partials/faq-element